AlphaCorp-cyber/FaultReportingSystem/replit.md

   - All login portals tested and working: admin, department, and resident registration
   - File upload system for verification documents functional
   - System fully operational and ready for production use
-- July 11, 2025.
-Completed final migration to Replit environment
+- July 14, 2025.
+Completed migration from Replit Agent to standard Replit environment
+  - Successfully migrated PostgreSQL database with all required tables and data
-  - Fixed database schema with proper PostgreSQL syntax and constraints
+  - Fixed all MySQL to PostgreSQL syntax conversions (DATE_SUB, DATEDIFF, INTERVAL syntax)
-  - Added department_code, password_hash, is_active, and department columns to users table
-  - Created test users: admin (admin@redcliff.gov.zw), resident (john.doe@example.com), and department users
-  - Removed admin/department login links from landing page as requested
-  - Made all login portals dedicated without cross-navigation links
-  - System fully operational and meets all requirements from the project document
-  - All fault reporting categories implemented: water, roads, electricity, streetlights, waste, parks
+  - Resolved database column naming issues in user_verification_requests table
+  - Fixed division by zero errors in analytics calculations
+  - All 13+ main pages tested and working without fatal errors
-  - Payment verification system in place for resident registration
+  - User verification system with document upload fully operational
-  - Real-time tracking and status updates functional
+  - Admin dashboard, analytics, fault management, and user management all functional
+  - Department login system working with proper authentication
+  - Resident registration and login systems operational
+  - All API endpoints tested and working correctly
+  - System fully migrated and ready for production use

 ## User Preferences